adaptlearning/adapt-contrib-textInput/README.md

 <img src="https://github.com/adaptlearning/documentation/blob/master/04_wiki_assets/plug-ins/images/textInput01.gif" alt="text input in action">

-It allows the user to input a free-form answer in response to an initial question.
+**Text Input** allows the user to input a free-form answer in response to an initial question.
 The author may supply multiple correct answers to accommodate, for example, variations in spelling.
 The author may also supply a suffix and prefix to be added to the text field.

 [Visit the **Text Input** wiki](https://github.com/adaptlearning/adapt-contrib-textInput/wiki) for more information about its functionality and for explanations of key properties.